tscanlin/pistachio/README.md

 - Saves the loaded config to `pistachio.CONFIG`

 ## Settings
-This is loaded from files named `pistachio.yaml`.
+This is loaded from files named `pistachio.yaml` and `.pistachio`.
+Only `.pistachio` files can contain keys/secrets
 Keys set in higher priority files receive precedence and override lower priority files.
 #### Load priority from highest to lowest:
 ##### 1. Environment variables prefixed with `PISTACHIO_`